Love Me Forever (Pinkshift album): Composition

 Love Me Forever has been described as alternative rock, emo, grunge, hard rock, indie rock, pop-punk, and post-hardcore.
 Pinkshift intended to display their musical range beyond the pop-punk style of their early releases and potentially expand the genre's limitations, though they did not reject their association with it.
 The album's songs are generally fast-paced and marked by "jagged" guitars, melodic elements, guitar solos, hard-hitting drums, and "expressive" vocals.
-The album's lyrics explore social topics including abusive relationships, trauma, alienation, social media, and coming of age in the wake of the COVID-19 pandemic.
+The album's lyrics explore topics including abusive relationships, trauma, alienation, social media, and coming of age in the wake of the COVID-19 pandemic.
 They predominately express feelings of anger, angst, and anguish, and balance "vulnerability and defiance", according to Vicky Greer of New Noise Magazine.
 Kumar said that the lyrics primarily dealt with the experience of being alive, and further stated in an interview with Goucher College's Revelance blog: "Even though you do have rage at these big systems of oppression, it becomes a personal rage because you're personally targeted if you're anything other than a cis white guy".
 They also said the album's title was meant to highlight the fact that "no one is going to love you more than you love yourself".

 Love Me Forever opens with "I'm Not Crying You're Crying", a heavy, energetic song about struggling and being distrustful of those offering help.
 Kumar said it was the only song on the album to come exclusively from a place of "raw and unfiltered emotion".
 "Nothing (In My Head)" is about wanting to escape from a place of feeling trapped, and social media addiction.
-David Renshaw of The Fader called it an "heavy AF ode to turning off your devices and embracing the smooth brain lifestyle."
+David Renshaw of The Fader called it a "heavy AF ode to turning off your devices and embracing the smooth brain lifestyle."
 The song's guitars and vocals were heavily inspired by the Nirvana song "Breed", to the extent that Kumar had to rewrite the song's original melody and lyrics due to them being too similar.
-Kumar described "Get Out" as a call to reclaim one's means of autonomy and self-expression from white supremacist and patriarchal hierachies.
+Kumar described "Get Out" as a call to reclaim one's means of autonomy and self-expression from white supremacist and patriarchal hierarchies.
 Nick Ruskell of Kerrang! described "Cherry (We're All Gonna Die)" as reminiscient of Turnstile "with bigger choruses".
 Titled after the song of the same name by The Offspring, "The Kids Aren't Alright" is a "war cry" marked by aggressive musicianship and vocals.
 Kumar said the song marks the point at which the lyrics on Love Me Forever move from vague feelings into specificity and identify what is wrong.
 "Trust Fall" details an abusive relationship, and is about "realizing [...] the anger that you feel after going through something that wasn't fair."